vincentmhhon/reactnd-project-myreads/README.md

 ```

 Remember that good React design practice is to create new JS files for each component and use import/require statements to include them where they are needed.

+# Local install
+npm install

+# Local launch
+npm start
+The app will be shown at http://localhost:3000/ in browser window

 ## Backend Server